PublicDataLab/Recipes/facebook_posts_download_images.md

 # 📃 Steps

 ## Prepare the list of Facebook posts
-  1. Import the csv from Crowdtangle in Google Spreadsheet
+  1. Import the csv from CrowdTangle in Google Spreadsheet
   2. Locate the column with post URLs (if you are using CrowdTangle data, it's the column "Link")
   3. Keep this file ready

 ## Open each post in a Chrome tab
   1. Download and install the Chrome extension [Open Multiple URLs](https://chrome.google.com/webstore/detail/open-multiple-urls/oifijhaokejakekmnjmphonojcfkpbbh/related?hl=en)
   2. Go to the Google spreadsheet tab
   3. Copy the column with post links
   4. Open the extension Open Multiple URLs
   5. Paste in the text box the list of post URLS
-  6. ⚠️ Click "Open URLs" ⚠️ (This step will prompt your browser to open A LOT of posts at the same time: Consider to divide your post in chunks)
+  6. 🧨🧨🧨 Click "Open URLs" (This step will prompt your browser to open A LOT of posts at the same time: Consider to divide your post in chunks)

 ![](https://i.imgur.com/GxX5swj.png)